cogentcore/core/README.md

 * Label renders links, uses HandPointing for links, delivers link clicked signal

 * Reminder: grep all todo: in code -- lots!

 ### After Beta Release

-* search for tableview, treeview
+* search textfield, arrows, highlighting in tableview, treeview

 * undo -- sub-package, use diff package (prob this: https://github.com/sergi/go-diff) on top of json outputs, as in emergent diffmgr
 	+ map of diff records for each top-level entity -- can be many of these in parallel (e.g., textfield vs. ki tree etc)